saikojosh/Countersign/README.md

 # Countersign
 Countersign is **password strength testing made simple**.
 Countersign will apply a range of different tests to a password and will give it a score.
-Each successful test will score 1 point, if you add 10 tests you'll score a maximum of 10 points!
+Each successful test will score 1 point; if you add 10 tests you'll score a maximum of 10 points!
 You can even add your own custom tests.

-You can use `cs.score()` to get the score, or `cs.test()` to ensure the password meets a minium score threshold.
+You can use `cs.score()` to get the score, or `cs.test()` to ensure the password meets a minimum score threshold.
 Both methods will receive a `result` parameter containing the detailed test results.

 # Tests

 ### Inbuilt Tests
 These tests come as standard, to use them specify `true` or a number to represent the required number of characters, e.g. if you specify `digits: 4` the password will need to contain 4 separate digits to pass the test.
 All tests are *off* by default.
-* **length** - Minium length of the password.
+* **length** - Minimum length of the password.
 * **letters** - Tests for letters (case insensitive).
 * **digits** - Tests for digits 0-9.
 * **uppercase** - Tests for uppercase letters.